-BY PRIOR ARRANGEMENT researchers, both professional and amateur, are most welcome to use the collections in their taxonomic, ecological and conservation investigations.
-Please contact Herbarium Staff to arrange your visit.
+BY PRIOR ARRANGEMENT ONLY, all individual researchers both professional and amateur are most welcome to use the collections in their investigations.
+Please contact Herbarium staff to arrange your visit.

-Cambridge Station is about 15 minutes walk.
-Walking from the Station head west along Station Rd, turn right at Hills Road (A1307), turn left into Bateman Street, turn left at entrance, number 47 and head for the black railings gate.
-Contact Reception via the Intercom and the gate will then open.
-Turn left and follow the wall all the way along.
-The Sainsbury Laboratory is on the right at the end of the drive.
+Cambridge railway station is about 15 minutes walk.
+Walking from the station head straight on along Station Road, turn right at Hills Road (A1307), turn left into Bateman Street, turn left at number 47 next to St. Mary’s Art College, and head for the black railings and gate.
+Contact Reception via the intercom and you will then be able to push the side pedestrian gate open.
+Turn left and follow the wall all the way along then diagonally right across the paving to the Sainsbury Laboratory entrance.

 You will be asked to sign in at the Sainsbury Laboratory Reception upon arrival.

-Our specimens might, at some time, have been chemically treated to deter insect infestation.
+Our specimens may at some time have been chemically treated to deter insect infestation.
 Specimens should therefore be handled with appropriate care.
-Gloves are available on request.
+Gloves and masks are available on request.

 Material such as pollen, leaves and wood must not be removed from herbarium specimens without prior written consent.
 Dissections or loose plant fragments should be put into packets attached to the sheets.
 Additional packets are available from staff members.

-PHOTOGRAPHY Visitors wishing to take photographs of specimens must obtain permission to do so.
-Images of specimens may be used for research but permission must be obtained to use such images for publication, or in any other way.
+Visitors wishing to take photographs of specimens must obtain permission to do so.
+Images may be used for research but permission must be obtained to use them for publication, or in any other way.